The Ethical Foundations of the Canadian Framework (Judicial and Institutional Version)

 4.2 Multinational Federalism

-Recognition of multiple nations within a single constitutional order, without requiring uniform identity or political absorption.
+Recognition of multiple nations within a single constitutional order, including Indigenous peoples and Quebec.

 4.3 Recognition Without Assimilation